Posted on September 22nd, 2020

 If you do not have Denodo, a limited-version called Denodo Express is available as a free download here and will work with this walkthrough.

-The premise of matching data is that Interzoid’s Company Matching JSON API generates “similarity keys” based on algorithms and data-specific knowledge bases.
+The premise of matching data is that Interzoid’s Company Matching JSON-based API generates “similarity keys” using algorithms, machine learning, and data-specific knowledge bases.
 These keys help identify similar company or organization names within a single database or across multiple databases as part of an SQL Join (or other similar data matching) function.

 The use of similarity keys helps to overcome the issue of inconsistent alphanumeric data for representing company names within a dataset.
 The technique can provide significantly greater impact and value for Data Virtualization efforts and the various data initiatives that make use of a logical data layer.
 It can also help identify data quality challenges in underlying source data that need to be addressed.